Contexter/FountainAI/Tools/The Tree Cat.md

    - The script will run, generate the Markdown file, and copy its contents to the clipboard.
    - Open your Markdown editor or chat interface and paste the content.

 This setup provides a comprehensive, TDD-based approach to creating a Swift command-line tool that generates a Markdown document with directory tree and file contents, integrated with Automator for easy use.
+Additionally, it incorporates a size limit check to ensure the generated Markdown file remains within manageable limits, providing user feedback if the limit is exceeded.

 ### Commit Message